Trade directory · Fresno metro · California

 Licensing Requirements

-California requires C-20 Warm Air Heating, Ventilating and Air Conditioning contractor license.
+California requires C-20 Warm-Air Heating, Ventilating and Air-Conditioning contractor license.
 Must pass Law & Business exam and C-20 trade exam.
-4 years experience or combination of education/experience required.
-Renew every 2 years with 12 hours continuing education.
+Requires 4 years journeyman experience or equivalent education.
+License renewal every 2 years with 12 hours continuing education.

 §2